 Medicare advantage plans vary from state to state and are inconsistent at best.

 Will Medicare Advantage (MA) Plans reimburse for CCM?

 A Medicare Advantage plan is required to offer its enrollees at least traditional Medicare benefits, which will now include CCM.
-However, MA plans are inconsistent in reimbursing for 99490.
+However, MA plans are inconsistent in reimbursing for 99490 and 99487.